-- 1. The requirements with regard to papers that are part of a course or the portfolio will be announced in the respective assessment plan in the Student Portal. - 2.
-All written assignments must be checked for plagiarism using Ouriginal or another plagiarism-screening program approved by the Board of Examiners. - 3.
-The bachelor thesis must be written on an individual basis and will be graded according the assessment criteria set by the Board of Examiners.
+- 1. The requirements with regard to papers that are part of a course or the portfolio will be announced in the respective assessment plan in the Student Portal. - All written assignments must be checked for plagiarism using the UM plagiarism tool or another plagiarism-screening program approved by the Board of Examiners. - 3.
+At least 30% of the (written) assignments in the longitudinal trajectories must be full (student) identity proof. - 4.
+In case the course or longitudinal trajectory assessment is based mainly on (a) (written) assignment(s), a representative sample of students will have an additional oral inquiry to assess insight and understanding and to ascertain that the assignment is student's own work.
+This oral inquiry takes place before publication of results and needs to be passed. - 5.
+Students are required to upload the final version of their bachelor thesis via fhmlweb.nl as well as via the Student Portal. - 6.
+The bachelor thesis must be written on an individual basis and will be graded according the assessment criteria set by the Board of Examiners, as indicated in article 3.6.